 Step 1

-Crack the eggs into a measuring cup and beat with salt and soy sauce.
+Crack eggs into a bowl and beat them with salt and soy sauce.

 Step 2

-Dip a small folded paper towel in oil and apply it to the pan.
+Dip a small piece of folded paper towel in oil, then apply it to a pan.
 Heat the pan over high heat.
-Once the pan is hot, pour about ¼ of the egg mixture into the center of the pan.
+Once the pan is hot, pour about a quarter of the egg mixture (for 2 servings) into the center of the pan.

 Step 3

-As soon as the egg mixture begins to set, shape it into a rectangle (about 5.7 inches/14.5cm wide, 7 inches/18cm long).
-If there are large air bubbles, pierce them and add a small amount of the egg mixture into the holes created.
+As soon as the mixture begins to set, shape it into a rectangle (approximately 5.7 inches/14.5 cm wide and 7 inches/18 cm long).
+If there are large air bubbles, pierce them and fill the holes with a small amount of the egg mixture.

 Step 4

-When the egg mixture is almost set but still slightly runny, roll it several times with chopsticks, like folding it from the front to the back.
+When the mixture is almost set but still slightly runny, roll it several times using chopsticks, folding it from front to back.

 Step 5

 Move the rolled egg to the front of the pan.
-Apply the oil contained in a small folded paper towel to the pan and pour the same amount of egg mixture as in step 2 into the center of the pan.
+Apply oil from the small folded paper towel to the pan, and pour an equal amount of egg mixture as in step 2 into the center of the pan.

 Step 6